 In many cases, they don’t even know they could hire someone to handle this aspect of their business.
 By showing them you have the knowledge and skill to help, you can secure work for yourself while also helping businesses create a presence where their customers are — online and on social media.

 To become a social media manager, you need to be proficient in all the major social media networks.
 You also must have an eye for creativity, a certain level of professionalism, and the ability to work remotely and without any supervision.

 Most of the skills social media managers need can be learned online and from home, but you may also want to explore the idea of taking a course for social media managers or virtual assistants to get started.

-If you feel you already have the skill required for the job, it never hurts to start searching for work with a website like Flexjobs.
 Once you find a client that’s willing to give you a chance, it becomes much easier to find subsequent clients and build out your work week to earn a full-time income.

 When it comes to beginning a career as a social media manager, you’ll need to learn a lot on your own and be willing to adapt right along with technology.
 But since there is no such thing as a college degree in social media management, you may want to seek out special training that can help.

 If you have the skill and the drive to succeed, this job could be your full-time gig in less time than you think.